pattern

 Exclusions

-ST&R also continues to lead a coalition advocating before USTR and Congress to re-establish a broad exclusion process, renew expired exclusions, and provide for retroactive application of those exclusions.
+ST&R continues to lead a coalition advocating before USTR and Congress to re-establish a broad exclusion process, renew expired exclusions, and provide for retroactive application of those exclusions.
 For more information, or to become part of this effort, please contact strdc@strtrade.com.

 Strategies to Mitigate Tariffs